mirko06854/ReservationSystemMirko/README.md

 # App for managing Reservations designed for the staff manager.

+---
+## Description:

+The Reservation System application is designed to facilitate the reservation and management of tables in a dining establishment.
+It aims to simplify the process of making reservations, ensure efficient utilization of available tables, and manage reservation-related tasks.

+---
+## Structure:

 This application is composed by three packages:

 *   back for the backend
   * front for the front-end
   * merged -> merges front and back end

-We are using Java 17.0.1. hence the maven compiler sources and target are 17 and 17:
+We are using Java 17.0.1. hence the maven compiler sources and target, in the .pom file, are 17 and 17:

 <b>
 <span style="font-family: Arial; color: blue;">&lt;maven.compiler.source&gt; 17 &lt;/maven.compiler.source&gt;</span>